dlm1223/fantasy-football-optimization/README.md

 From this chart, you can see that certain players are easier to project.
 DST expectedly is very hard to rank preseason so is an obvious candidate to draft late.
-WR’s on the other hand seem the easiest to project, and for all of them the projections seem to have performed similarly to ADP.
 AGG.rank is just the mean of the outside ranks.
 This plot is a bit unfair though, because positions with a larger sample size will have their correlation unfairly inflated due to being able to rank further down into benchwarmer players.
 I’ll reproduce the plot with the top 12